-Please note that HealthEquity has their own approved eligible expenses list.
-Items that may have been covered under the University Benefits FSA administration, may not be eligible with HealthEquity or you may need to provide additional documentation such as a Letter of Medical Necessity (LMN).
+Please note that HealthEquity has its own approved eligible expenses list.
+Items that may have been covered under the University Benefits FSA administration may not be eligible with HealthEquity.
+You may need additional documentation, such as a Letter of Medical Necessity (LMN).

 Health Care FSA

-A health care flexible spending account may be used to pay for any expenses connected with health/dental care for you, your spouse, or any eligible dependent as defined by the IRS.
-This program cannot reimburse expenses for a domestic partner who is not a qualified tax dependent.
-Expenses for children may continue to be submitted through Dec.
-31 of the year they turn 26.
+A health care FSA may be used to pay for any expenses connected with health/dental care for you, your spouse, or any eligible dependent as defined by the IRS.

 Examples of eligible expenses may include health plan deductibles, copayments, coinsurance, eye exams, and more.